christinehou11/HuBMAPR/README.md

 level. `HuBMAPR` package provides an alternative interface to access the data exploration and file retrieval via R.

-'HuBMAP' data portal (<https://portal.hubmapconsortium.org/>) provides an open, global bio-molecular atlas of the human body at the cellular level. `HuBMAPR` package provides an alternative interface to explore the data via R.

 The HuBMAP Consortium offers several [APIs](https://docs.hubmapconsortium.org/apis.html).
 To achieve the main objectives, `HuBMAPR` package specifically integrates three